 All events showing current dates need to be verified to confirm that changes to the schedule were not made by the organizers after publication here, due to COVID-19, weather/natural disasters, or other reasons.
 We do not run these events, and would hate for anyone to go out of their way only to find the event had been canceled after releasing a date.
 Please click through to the event website to confirm!
 Be safe and have a great fall!

-Roberts Cove Germanfest - Roberts Cove, LA – October 3-4, 2015
+Roberts Cove Germanfest - Roberts Cove, LA - Oct 1 to Oct 2, 2022

 Roberts Cove is a small community that celebrates its German heritage with this annual festival the first weekend of October.
 Authentic German food, German beer on tap, live entertainment and family friendly environment with children’s activities.
 In conjunction with the event, they run a home brew contest sanctioned by the American Homebrew Association.
 The event is sponsored by the Roberts Cove Germanfest Association.
 Past attractions and entertainment have included live music by German bands and folk singers, an antique farm equipment display, blacksmith demonstrations, folklore presentations and the German Heritage Museum.
 Location: 7212 Roberts Cove Road, Rayne, LA 70578